 An Enthusiast Photographer’s Perspective

 I respect that photojournalism has to carry the heavy burden of depicting the truth.
 I call it a burden because the greatest of philosophers could not define what ‘truth’ is.
 Haven’t we read/heard enough debates about high standards of ethicality that journalism or photojournalism should always uphold?
-So, if it is established that Steve or his team have been involved in breaching these standards, they should be held accountable.
+Steve or his team should be held accountable if they have been involved in breaching these standards.
 But, we must also remember that the purist and pragmatist impasse has prevailed in every discipline pursued by man.
 And it is important to have this debate.
 Because it helps de-clutter the discipline, uphold creativity, and find the next masterpiece hidden in this chaotic world.

 But (there has to be a ‘but’), I request you to look at those works once more.
 Would you term those photographs as so bad that they can’t be an inspiration to a budding photographer or an enthusiast?
 From a photojournalism perspective, an edited image may change the ‘truth’, but does it cease to be an art form?
 Can we not try to learn the difficult and unquestionably relevant techniques of composition from those photographs?
 Can we not still go back to those works of art because they still resonate in the heart and mind long after we first encountered them?